markdingo/netstring/README.md

 ## "Keyed" netstrings

-In addition to standard netstrings, this package supports "keyed" netstrings which are nothing more than netstrings where the first byte signifies a "type" which describes the value in some useful way to the application.
+In addition to standard netstrings, this package supports "keyed" netstrings which are nothing more than netstrings where the first byte of [value] signifies a "type" which describes the rest of [value] in some useful way to the application.

 The benefit of "keyed" netstrings is that they create a simple self-describing typing system which allows applications to encode multiple netstrings in a message without having to